-The mineral resource statement for the Candelones Project is summarized in Table 14.9.
+The mineral resource statement for the Candelones Extension deposit as of February 24, 2015 is summarized in Table 14.10.

-The quantity and grade of the reported inferred resources for the Candelones Project are conceptual in nature and there has been insufficient exploration to define the inferred resources as an indicated or measured mineral.
+The quantity and grade of the reported inferred resources for the Candelones Extension are conceptual in nature and there has been insufficient exploration to define the inferred resources as an indicated or measured mineral resource.
 It is uncertain if further exploration and testing will result in upgrading the resources to an indicated or measured category.